hyroai/code-style-guide/style_guide.md

 - Use the `black` formatter without any configurations.
 - Use the underscore convention to name things which are private to the module, `_like_so`.
-- Unless you have a strict efficency requirement, avoid the mutable data structures - `set`, `list`, etc'.
+- Unless you have a strict efficiency requirement, avoid the mutable data structures - `set`, `list`, etc'.
 Prefer their immutable alternatives - `frozenset`, `tuple`.
 In the case of `dict` there is no good alternative, so no other choice.
 This does not apply to unassigned values such as anonymous literals.
 E.g. it's fine to do `print([1,2,3])`, or return a mutable datatype within a pipeline that does not expose it.
 - Don't use `defaultdict` - it encourages mutation patterns instead of creating a new `dict`.
 - Take care to retain stability in ordered outputs, otherwise tests become flaky and replaying what happened becomes harder.
 If order has no meaning use `frozenset`.
 - Use typing as much as you can, especially on APIs.
 It greatly helps readability and code safety.
 Avoid `Optional` and `Union` as they increase ambiguity.